Vivian Amorim: Miss Amazonas and Miss Brazil

-Vivian Amorim started modeling career at 15, she was acclaimed Miss Amazonas 2012, after winning 20 candidates for the title.
+Vivian Amorim started her modeling career at 15.
+She was acclaimed Miss Amazonas 2012, after winning 20 candidates for the title.
 She represented the state in Miss Brasil 2012, being among the 10 semifinalists, winning in the category of best typical costume.

 Television

 In the year 2015, she was a local program reporter for the Band (channel) network.
 Amorim performed interviews with artists during shows in the Amazonas.
 In the years 2014 and 2015, she was presented alongside other ceremonialists the Miss Amazonas, by local TV.

 Big Brother Brasil

-On January 23, 2017, the manaura was officially announced by host Tiago Leifert as one of the thirteen official contestants who would be on the seventeenth season of Big Brother Brasil, the Brazilian version of the reality series Big Brother, which aired on Rede Globo.
+On January 23, 2017, the woman from Manaus was officially announced by host Tiago Leifert as one of the thirteen official contestants who would be on the seventeenth season of Big Brother Brasil, the Brazilian version of the reality series Big Brother, which aired on Rede Globo.